This Step: Get a Learner Permit

 Get a Learner Permit in Minnesota

 Regardless of age, all new drivers must pass vision and written tests to obtain an instruction permit.
 Only with a permit can you legally practice driving on Minnesota roads.
 You must be at least 15 years of age to apply.

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Minnesota branch.
 Sample test questions cover topics you’ll find on the actual MN instruction permit exam.

 In addition to passing some practice tests, thoroughly study the Minnesota Driver’s Manual until you feel prepared enough to breeze through the actual Driver and Vehicle Services permit test.

 B) Gather Required Documents

 Make you sure you have the following before heading to a Minnesota driver examination station to take your vision and written tests.
-Teens younger than 18 must also be enrolled in behind-the-wheel driver training before applying.
+Teens younger than 18 years old must also be enrolled in behind-the-wheel driver training before applying.

 - Certificate of enrollment (“Blue Card") proving you completed classroom instruction and are enrolled in behind-the-wheel instruction

-- A completed permit application (signed and certified by your parent or legal guardian if younger than 18)
+- A completed permit application (signed and certified by your parent or legal guardian)

 - Proper ID (see the state's full list of identification requirements